-+=CJK0401, Traffic Stops 24 contact hrs., 0.8 vocational crs.
++=CJK0401, Traffic Stops

 Prerequisite: Admission to the Basic Recruit Training or Criminal Justice Technology program or special permission of the chair of Public Safety.

 This course is an introduction to the fundamentals of conducing traffic stops with professionalism while maintaining the safety of all involved.
 The course covers the basics of unknown and high-risk traffic stops.
 (Student must complete course with 80% or higher to pass.)
 This is a limited access course and requires admission the Criminal Justice Training Academy or special permission of the chair of Public Safety.